-The French Quarter, also known as the Vieux Carré, is the oldest neighborhood in the city of New Orleans.
-Here you can enjoy lively music, dancing, shopping exquisite dining adventures and much more and you will also have the experience of different cultures coming together.
+The French Quarter, or the Vieux Carré, is New Orleans’ oldest neighborhood.
+In this quaint neighborhood, you can enjoy live music, shopping, dancing, exquisite dining adventures and much more.
+You will also have the experience of different cultures coming together.
 Take the French Quarter Tours du jour and get to know more about its history.
-Take a horse drawn carriage ride along charming pathways and enjoy the scenery.
+Take a horse-drawn carriage ride along charming pathways and enjoy the scenery.

 Mardi Gras World is one of the biggest tourist’s attractions, most widely known for its grandest parade called Mardi Gras.
-Celebration of the parade is concentrated for about two weeks before and through Shrove Tuesday.
-During the festival you will learn about the history and will discover how meticulously each aspect of this unique festival is prepared for grand celebration.
-The largest parade take place on the last fifth days of the season and the festival concluded by many events such as parades and balls, occur throughout the New Orleans and surrounding communities
+A celebration of the parade is concentrated for about two weeks before and through Shrove Tuesday.
+During the festival, you will learn about the history and will discover how meticulously each aspect of this unique festival is prepared for the grand celebration.
+The largest parade takes place in the last fifty days of the season and the festival concluded by many events such as parades and balls, occur throughout the New Orleans and surrounding communities

-You can take an adventure to Jean Lafitte National Historical Park & Preserve and learn Louisiana’s living history, culture and communities.
-The park sites are scattered across South Louisiana and each one is unique in its focus and reflect a place where traditions can be old but ground under your feet can change with the weather.
+You can take an adventure to Jean Lafitte National Historical Park & Preserve and learn Louisiana’s living history, culture, and communities.
+The park sites are scattered across South Louisiana and each one is unique in its focus and reflects a place where traditions can be old but ground under your feet can change with the weather.

-Vermilionville is a living history museum and folk life park in Lafayette, opened in 1990 for the promotion and propagation of the cultural resources of the Native American, Acadian and Creole people.
-The park covers almost 23-acre and this is a place where people of all ages can step back in time and enjoy fascinating historical experience with a range of great attractions.
-You can enjoy live historical demonstrations and even explore seven restored homes from the past as this is an excellent way to enjoy a truly hands-on experience that provide demonstrations on a variety of essential crafts performed by the early settlers.
+Vermilionville is a living history museum and folklife park in Lafayette opened in 1990 for the promotion and propagation of the cultural resources of the Native American, Acadian and Creole people.
+The park covers almost 23-acres and this is a place where people of all ages can step back in time and enjoy the fascinating historical experience with a range of great attractions.
+You can enjoy live historical demonstrations and even explore seven restored homes from the past as this is an excellent way to enjoy a truly hands-on experience that provides demonstrations on a variety of essential crafts performed by the early settlers.